PanagiotisApostolou/PanagiotisApostolou.github.io/_posts/2024-05-08-Alcohol-and-Life-Expectancy.markdown

 project-date: May 2024
 client: none
 category: Python, Exploratory Data Analysis (EDA), Pandas, Matplotlib, Seaborn
 description: An exploratory data analysis on life expectancy across the world and investigation on how income or habits like alcohol consuming may affect it.
-Should we ban these habits or should we try to improve the socioeconomic development of the people?
 link: https://github.com/PanagiotisApostolou/Alcohol-and-Life-Expectancy-Project/tree/main
 ---